SchoolOfCode/w3_rock-paper-scissors-alinasavin/README.md

 let computerMove = "paper";

 ```
-I had to declare the varialbe `results` to store and print my results generated after the `if` statement.
+I had to declare the variable `result` to store and print my results generated after the `if` statement.

 ``` JS
   let result;